-By logging onto sbicard.com and using Payment option to make payment through netbanking or your SBI ATM cum debit card.
+By logging onto www.tatacard.com and using Paynet option to make payment through netbanking or your SBI ATM cum debit card.

-By mailing a Cheque or draft to the mailing address provided on the reverse of the monthly statement.
+By mailing a Cheque or draft to the mailing address provided in the reverse of the statement.

 By dropping a Cheque or draft into any of the SBI Card drop boxes placed in your city or in designated State Bank of India branches.

-The Cheque/draft should be made payable to “Tata Card Number xxxx xxxx xxxx xxxx".
+The Cheque/draft should be made payable to “Tata Cards Number xxxxxxxxxxxxxxxx”.

 ECS: Payments can be made through the Electronic Clearing System (ECS) in select cities.

-g) Billing Disputes: All contents of statements will be deemed to be correct and accepted by the Cardholder unless within 30 days of the Statement Date the Cardholder informs SBICPSL of any discrepancies, and these discrepancies are found to be true by SBICPSL.
+g) Billing Disputes: All contents of statements will be deemed to be correct and accepted by the Cardholder unless within 25 days of the Transaction Date the Cardholder informs SBICPSL of any discrepancies, and these discrepancies are found to be true by SBICPSL.
 On receipt of such information, SBICPSL may reverse the charge on temporary basis.
-If on completion of subsequent investigations, the liability of such charges is to the Cardholder’s account, the charge will be reinstated in a subsequent statement, along with Charge slip Retrieval charges of Rs.
-225 per charge slip.
+If on completion of subsequent investigations, the liability of such charges is to the Cardholder's account, the charge will be reinstated in a subsequent statement.

-h) Customer Grievance Redressal: All grievance escalations should be marked to the Tata Head, at PO Bag 7 - GPO, New Delhi - 110001 or e-mail at firstname.lastname@example.org
+h) Customer Grievance Redressal: All grievance escalations should be marked to the Nodal Officer, at PO Bag 28 - GPO, New Delhi - 110001 or e-mail at Nodalofficer@sbicard.com

 In the event of default, the Cardholder will be sent reminders from time to time for settlement of any outstanding on the card account, by post, fax, telephone, e-mail, SMS and/or engage third parties to remind, follow up and collect dues.
 Any third party so appointed, shall adhere fully to the code of conduct on debt collection.